Cycling and walking projects

 Throughout the project, you can share your feedback at any time via the freepost address provided below.
 You can also continue to sign up for project updates.
 We'll keep you informed of progress, and events where you can speak to the delivery team and offer your views.

-In early 2019, we will share these concepts through further consultation.
+In Spring/ Summer 2019, we will share these concepts through further consultation.

 We are delivering this Community Links PLUS project in partnership with Sustrans Scotland and design consultants AECOM.
 Any information shared with us will be used to inform the development of this project.